voltronic-inverter/fcgi-interface/README.md

 ## Usage
 This library can be used with any fast cgi capable web server

-Testing was conducted using nginx.
+Testing was conducted using nginx & lighttpd, this document describes nginx configuration

 Steps to use:

+**Alternatively you can search for a pre-existing guide for your platform OR install script at [voltronic-inverter/web](https://github.com/voltronic-inverter/web)**

 ### Install nginx
 - It is recommened you google this step.
 There are a LOT of tutorials available online for every conceivable configuration.